José Azócar: Atlanta Braves

 On May 29, 2025, Azocar signed a minor league contract with the Atlanta Braves.
 The following day, Azócar's contract was selected by Atlanta, and he was added to the team's active roster.
 He played in two games for the Braves, flying out on his only at-bat.
 Azócar was designated for assignment by Atlanta on June 16.
 He elected free agency after clearing waivers on June 18.

 New York Mets (second stint)

 On June 27, 2025, Azócar signed a minor league contract with the New York Mets.
-He elected free agency on November 6.
+He made 71 total appearances for the Triple-A Syracuse Mets, slashing .241/.314/.352 with four home runs, 28 RBI, and 17 stolen bases.
+Azócar elected free agency following the season on November 6.